wagtail-packages/wagtail-exposapi/README.md

 ### Site requirements

-If you are checking a site locally it will work best with a full set of data, so it's best to load staging or development site data and the site will need to be running and ready to response to requests.
+If you are checking a site locally it will work best with a full set of data, so it's best to load staging or development site data.

 ### Try the package locally